MS in Pharmaceutical Economics and Policy

-The USC graduate program in Health Economics offers a Master of Science with an emphasis on Pharmaceutical Economics and Policy.
+The USC graduate program in Health Economics offers a Master of Science in Pharmaceutical Economics and Policy.
 This MS program is offered jointly with the Department of Economics and the USC Price School of Public Policy .
-Master's students are trained to use pharmacoeconomics and assessment techniques in practical decision-making environments such as managed-care pharmacies, third-party payers and government agencies.
+Master’s students are trained to use pharmacoeconomics and assessment techniques in practical decision-making environments such as managed-care pharmacies, third-party payers and government agencies.

 Graduates with PharmD, MD, MPH or bachelor’s degrees in economics, statistics, public health, health services research and other related fields are encouraged to apply for the MS program.
 Individuals with experience in the health care field are particularly welcome.

 The department’s Graduate Review Committee for the master’s program considers applications based on the following conditions:

 Preparatory Course Work

 Students are encouraged to have completed upper-division courses in statistical methods, calculus and microeconomics prior to entering the program.

 A minimum combined GRE score of 300 (verbal and quantitative) is encouraged.

 A minimum GPA of 3.0 (A=4.0) is required.
 Special attention may be given to the grades achieved most recently in courses relevant to our program (e.g., statistics, economic analysis, health economics and quantitative analysis).